 - Best Regions: Nairobi, Nakuru, Eldoret, Nyeri, and other temperate areas.

-How to Plant It
+How to Plant Cast Iron Plant

 - Choose a healthy plant from a nursery.